3rigx/3rigx/README.md

 - 👋 Hi, I’m @3rigx Greendly Guosadia
-- 👀 I’m interested in Programming
+- 👀 I’m a Programmer
-- 🌱 I Progam with c#, Flutter and Java.
+- 🌱 I Progam with c#, Flutter, Java and React NodeJs.
 - 📫 How to reach me Email : greendlyyounglubert@gmail.com

 <!---